eis-group-opensource/vti-router/README.md

 I used this (https://gist.github.com/heri16/2f59d22d1d5980796bfb) document as initial startig point; it was a huge help for us (even if it has only basic changes required for the production support).

+## UPDATE - AZURE connectivity.

+You must use VTI_ADD.sh and add 2 options for azure:

+(Script will ask):
+VTI_O1="ikelifetime=28800s"
+VTI_O2="keyexchange=ikev2"

+For BGP,  it must be ebgp-multihop .

+Next version wil have it embedded.